What a Home Warranty Actually Covers (The Foundation)

 Home Warranty Electronics Add-Ons

-Recognizing the coverage gap, some home warranty providers have begun offering electronics protection add-ons.
-The most notable is American Home Shield's Electronics Protection Plan, offered in partnership with Allstate Protection Plans.
+Recognizing the coverage gap, some home warranty providers offer electronics protection add-ons.
+The most notable is American Home Shield's Whole Home Electronics Protection Plan (EPP), offered in partnership with Allstate Protection Plans.

 - Televisions and home theater systems